truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Disks/DisksScreensSCALE.md

 {{< /expand >}}

 ### Manual S.M.A.R.T.
 Test Dialog
 The **Manual S.M.A.R.T.
-Test** dialog displays the name of selected disk(s) and the option to specify the type of test you want to run outside of a scheduled S.M.A.R.T. test.
+Test** dialog displays the name of the selected disk(s) and the option to specify the type of test you want to run outside of a scheduled S.M.A.R.T. test.
 {{< expand "Click Here for More Information" "v" >}}

 ![ManualSmartTestDialog](/images/SCALE/22.12/ManualSmartTestDialog.png "Manual SMART Test Dialog")